m0wer/joinmarket-v2/DOCS.md

 1. Anti-spoofing via message signatures
 2. Nick recovery across multiple message channels

 **Note**: Our implementation uses J5 nicks for compatibility with the reference implementation.
-Peers with J6+ nicks are assumed to support `neutrino_compat` as a fallback detection method.
+All feature detection (like `neutrino_compat`) happens via handshake features, not nick version.

 ---